gxespino/gxespino.github.io/_posts/2015-08-22-travel-reads.markdown

 categories: Ruby Rails Books
 ---

-I'll be traveling to the Philippines over the next two weeks.
+I'll be traveling in and around the Philippines over the next two weeks.
 My original plan was to spend August and September 2015 in Thailand at a co-working spot in Ko Lanta, reading, wrapping up some projects, and doing a lot of self-reflection after wrapping up my nursing career.

 Well after the terrorist bombings in Bangkok, I decided to cancel the Thailand trip and head to the Philippines instead.
 I'll be spending a week in El Nido and Coron, Palawan, as well as a few nights in Metro Manila.